mj8arrett/v4-press-release/README.md

 - Identify any issues that we need to resolve before launch.
 - Ensure we provide the best documentation for existing and new users.

-If you would like to contribute to the project, please drop me a note, and I will add you as a contributor.
+If you would like to contribute to the project, please drop me a note, and I will add you as a collaborator.

 Please note, as part of this process, I am learning to use git, so please bear with me!